-Our reagent rental agreements provide our customers the ability to use an instrument and consumables (reagents) on a per test basis.
+Our In addition, we offer a reagent rental agreements provide program which provides our customers the ability to use an instrument and consumables (reagents) on a per test basis.
 These agreements may also include maintenance of the instruments placed at customer locations as well as initial training.
 We initially determine if a reagent rental arrangement contains a lease at contract commencement.
 Where we have determined that such an arrangement contains a lease, we then determine the lease classification as operating or sales-type lease.
 The lease term used in performing the lease classification test, includes the noncancelable period of the lease together with those periods covered by lease extension options if the customer is reasonably certain to exercise that option, the periods covered by lease termination options if the customer is reasonably certain to not exercise that option, and the periods covered by the option to extend (or to not terminate) the lease when exercise of such option is controlled by the Company.
 The assessment of the lease term for reagent rental agreements, including the impact from any associated contractual termination penalties, is subject to an estimation process.
-While most of our reagent rental arrangements contain either the option for a lessee to extend and/or cancel the agreement, the period in which the contract is enforceable is very short so the lease term has been limited to the noncancelable period.
-Generally, these arrangements do not contain an option for the lessee to purchase the underlying asset.
+While most of our classification.
+Our reagent rental arrangements contain either the option for a lessee to extend and/or cancel the agreement, the period in which the contract is enforceable is very short so the lease term has are predominantly classified as operating leases and any sales-type leases have historically been limited to the noncancelable period.
+Generally, these arrangements immaterial and we do not contain an option for the lessee to purchase the underlying asset. enter into direct finance leases.

 We concluded that the use of the instrument (referred to as "lease elements") in our reagent rental agreements is not governed by the revenue recognition guidance of ASC 606 but instead is addressed by the lease guidance in ASC 842.
 Accordingly, we first allocate the transaction price between the lease elements and the non-lease elements based on relative standalone selling prices.
-The determination of the transaction price requires judgment and consideration of any fixed/minimum payments as well as estimates of variable consideration.
-After we have allocated the transaction price to the lease and non-lease elements, the amount of variable payments allocated to such elements are recognized as income in accordance with ASC 842 or ASC 606, as applicable.
+The determination of the transaction price requires judgment and consideration of any fixed/minimum payments as well as estimates Our reagent rental arrangements are predominantly comprised of variable consideration.
+After we have allocated lease payments that fluctuate depending on the transaction price to the volume of reagents purchased, as such arrangements generally do not contain any fixed or minimum lease and non-lease elements, the amount of variable payments allocated to such elements are recognized as income in accordance with ASC 842 or ASC 606, as applicable.

-Maintenance services and reagents are allocated to the non-lease elements.
+payments.
+Maintenance services and reagents reagent sales are allocated to the non-lease elements. elements and recognized as income over time as control is transferred.
 Maintenance services are recognized ratably over the period whereas reagents revenue is recognized upon transfer of control when either (i) the consumables are delivered or (ii) the consumables are consumed by the customer.